jharan1/odh-spikes/spikes/RHOAIENG-51769-external-vector-stores/docs/docs.md

 |---|---|---|
 | `uri` | Yes | Full URI of the Milvus endpoint (for example, `http://milvus.svc.cluster.local:19530`). |

-### Step 3 — Install/Reinstall the LlamaStack Distribution
+### Step 3 — Install the Playground with the vector store

-1. Ensure the `externalVectorStores` feature flag is enabled.
-2. From the dashboard, click **Gen AI studio** → **AI asset endpoints**, then select the **Vector Stores** tab.
+1. From the dashboard, click **Gen AI studio** → **AI asset endpoints**, then select the **Vector Stores** tab.
-3. In this tab you can view the vector stores defined in the `gen-ai-aa-vector-stores` ConfigMap, and identify which vector stores can be selected for install.
-4. If the **Add to playground** link is enabled for a vector store, click it to open the **Configure Playground** modal.
-In the modal, select the vector store you want to install.
-If you need to change the models selected, you can do that on the first page of the modal.
-Click **Configure** to install the playground with the selected model(s) and vector store(s).

----
+2. The table lists all vector store collections defined in the `gen-ai-aa-vector-stores` ConfigMap.
+Vector stores whose embedding model is not yet available in the namespace are shown as **Not available** and cannot be selected.
+3. Click **Add to playground** next to the vector store collection you want to use.
+4. In the **Configure Playground** modal, confirm the vector store selection.
+Adjust the model selection if needed, then click **Configure**.
+5. Wait for the Playground to finish installing.
+If installation fails with a vector store error, check the error message and verify the ConfigMap and credentials are correct.

-### Step 4 — Using External Vector Stores in the Gen-AI Playground
+### Step 4 — Enable the vector store in the Playground

-### Prerequisites

-- A platform engineer has created the `gen-ai-aa-vector-stores` ConfigMap in your project namespace.
-- The playground has been installed with the vector store(s) you want to use.
-- The `externalVectorStores` feature flag is enabled.

-### Procedure

 1. From the dashboard, click **Gen AI Studio** → **Playground**.
 2. In the **Playground** interface, click the **Knowledge** tab.
-3. Select **External vector store**.
+3. Select **Use an existing vector store**.
-4. From the dropdown, select the vector store to use for this chat session.
-Click the "Toggle RAG mode" switch to enable the Knowledge feature.
+4. From the dropdown, select the vector store to use.
+Click the **Toggle RAG mode** switch to enable the vector store to be used in the chat.
 5. In the chat input field, ask a question related to the content indexed in the vector store.

 The model retrieves relevant context from the selected vector store and uses it to generate a grounded response.

+---

-### Verification
+## Verification

 - The model response references information from the vector store rather than relying solely on its pre-trained knowledge.
 - If you ask a question outside the scope of the indexed content, the model indicates that relevant information was not found, or falls back to its general knowledge.
 - In the **AI Assets** → **Vector Stores** tab, the status of the vector store you selected shows as **Registered**.
-- If the Playground fails to install after selecting a vector store, check the error message displayed in the UI for details about the misconfigured store.
-Pass this information to your platform engineer.